NEWS FOR POLISH AMERICANS IN ENGLISH

 22

-2010.
-In Poland Nicolaus Copernicus, nee Mikołaj Kopernik (1473-1543), the 16th-century astronomer whose findings were condemned by the Roman Catholic Church as heretical, was reburied by Polish priests as a hero, nearly 500 years after he was laid to rest in an unmarked grave.
+In Poland Nicolaus Copernicus, nee Mikołaj Kopernik (1473-1543), the 16th-century astronomer whose findings were condemned by the Roman Catholic Church as heretical, was reburied by Polish priests as a hero in Frombork Cathedral, nearly 500 years after he was laid to rest in an unmarked grave.
+It took researchers over 200 years to find his grave and then verify his remains.

 1993.
 Death of pianist Mieczysław Horszowski, internationally acclaimed pianist and music teacher whose performances were widely recorded.
 Horszowski was also a teacher at the Curtis Institute and continued to teach and perform until shortly before his death in Philadelphia in at the age of 100.